tbenthompson/tbenthompson_site/content/post/share_your_code.md

 ## Some useful links:

 * [Randall LeVeque made a more extensive and better argument than me!](https://faculty.washington.edu/rjl/pubs/topten/topten.pdf)
-* [Papers with Code](https://www.paperswithcode.com/) is a great project linking for the machine learning world.
+* [Papers with Code](https://www.paperswithcode.com/) is a great project linking papers and their code repositories.
+It's focused on the machine learning world.
 It would be great to have something similar in other areas.
 * [This set of guidelines](https://github.com/paperswithcode/releasing-research-code) for releasing machine learning research code.
 * [ReScience C](http://rescience.github.io/) is an open-access journal dedicated to reproduction of computational papers.